 When serving snacks, choose items not individually packed so that people can serve only what they need instead of being forced to take a whole packet.
 This is also more environmentally friendly as it reduces the use of single-use plastics.
 Green events successful in sustainability opt for recyclable or recycled materials when packaging is necessary.

 Another shrewd service idea is to partner with local farmers and companies to preserve surplus vegetables and fruits.
 You can then package them using recyclable materials and give them away as mementoes to customers or event attendees.
 This way, more people can utilise the food and prevent overall wastage.

 Consider Partnering With Food Donation Programmes

 While preventing wastage from the start is ideal, preventing wasted food from going into the landfill is vital, so be sure to follow a good food wastage reduction strategy.
-As part of your waste reduction strategy, you must consider food donation programmes.
-Several cities and countries allow second harvests to ensure that leftover food, which meets health guidelines can make it to those who are less fortunate.
+You must consider food donation programmes as part of your waste reduction strategy.
+Several cities and countries allow second harvests to ensure that leftover food (which meets health guidelines) can make it to those who are less fortunate.

 You should also ensure that food is saved in appropriate containers for later consumption through food donation.
 Labelling leftovers will help you keep track of all the food that has been wasted and how much has gone through the food donation channel.